Issue 05I don't know overseas laws and regulations!

 As an example, when translating into French, you need to pay attention to the following points.

-• Number format (thousands separator, decimal point)
+- ・Number format (thousands separator, decimal point)

-In French, common grammar norms dictate that you use spaces to group digits (1 000) and commas as decimal points (3,5).
-However, depending on the project, there may be cases where commas are used as digit separators (1,000), so clearly establishing the formatting rules beforehand is a must.
+In French, it is common to use spaces as thousands separators (1 000) and commas as decimal points (3,5).
+However, depending on the project, commas may be used as thousands separators (1,000), so it is necessary to clearly establish the usage rules at the outset. - ・Symbols and punctuation marks (quotation marks, apostrophes, parentheses, etc.)

 The formatting of numbers and symbol notations, such as quotation marks and apostrophes, differ in each language.